Red Dead Online launches as a $5 standalone on December 1

 Red Dead Online will launch as a standalone title on Steam and the Epic store December 1, and until February 15, 2021 will be priced at $4.99.
 The game will require "up to" 123GB of disk space and will include the option to purchase Red Dead Redemption 2: Story Mode separately.

-This isn't the biggest surprise in the world, with both GTA Online and Red Dead Online having a much longer tail than the traditional singleplayer campaigns.
-The price however, for a Rockstar game, is pretty eyebrow raising.
+This isn't the biggest surprise in the world, with both GTA Online and Red Dead Online having a much longer tail than the traditional singleplayer campaigns (the former is scheduled for a standalone launch in late 2021).
+The initial price however, for a Rockstar game, is pretty eyebrow raising.
 After February 15, the price for Red Dead Online standalone will be $20.

+PCG cowpoke Andy Kelly recent interviewed Tarek Hamad, director of design production at Rockstar North, who spoke briefly about the game's future.
+"Right now the team is focused on building on top of and into the world of Read Dead Online.
+This world, that era, provides so much scope for storytelling and introducing a wide spectrum of different characters, all of which can be experienced on your own or with a full posse."

 The standalone game will arrive alongside a new Bounty Hunters expansion, bringing "an influx of fugitives to deal with" as well as re-jigging the bounty hunter role with new equipment and skills.
 There will also be new Legendary Bounties and a 100 Rank Outlaw Pass.